Erzberg mine: History

 Iron has been mined at Erzberg for more than 1,300 years.
-The Oswaldikirche Catholic church in the mining town of Eisenerz, adjoining the site, had a document that predated this back to 712AD, although this is unconfirmed.
+The Oswaldikirche Catholic church in the mining town of Eisenerz, adjoining the site, had a document that dated the commencement of mining there to 712AD, although this is unconfirmed.
 Initially, surface mining took place.
 Limonite was found close to the surface and was mined in the 12th century, with exploitation rights accorded by territorial rulers.
 It was smelted in small forges near the pits and miners had little more than subsistence livelihoods.

 Underground mining began in the 16th century using hammer and pick, on the orders of the Austrian emperor.
 The upper part was mined by the townsfolk of Vordernberg and the lower by the more local people of Innerberg (former name of Eisenerz).
 In the valley of Eisenerz and Vordernberg Radwerke forges were built, powered by water wheels leading to bellows, encouraging further settlement.
 On the mountain, black powder, the earliest known chemical explosive, was tried in 1720 and in 1870, dynamite.
 In 1876, electrical cables (or fuses) were used to connect to the blasting cap.
 Boreholes to house the explosive material were dug manually.
 From 1906, carbide acetylene lamps and percussion drills were used, powered by compressed air in pipelines.
 Hydraulic drill rigs are the current technology.

 The process of turning ore into iron was tough in the first few centuries.
 Ore was carried out manually and taken to the valley Radwerke using primitive sleighs, Sackzug, with women assisting, before horses and carts were available.
 From 1810 to 1870 the shafts and tunnels were equipped with rails and miners' carts, although the routes changed according to new digs.